Climate movement: Institutional Climate Activism

 There have been coalitions of institutional investors that have promulgated climate activism.
 These initiatives have sometimes included expansive group efforts, such as Climate Action 100+ - a coalition over 300 institutional investors (including some of the largest greenhouse emitters).
 Institutional activism is not uncommon, despite the common assumption that shareholder interests would be averse to such action.
 However, industry-wide efforts to mitigate climate risks is often in the interest of heavily diversified firms, as climate change can have a strong effect on the global economy.

 Climate Mobilization

 Since 2014, growing portions of the climate movement, especially in the United States have been organizing for an international economic response to climate change on the scale of the mobilization of the American home front during World War II, with the goal of rapidly slashing carbon emissions and transitioning to 100% clean energy faster than the free market is likely to allow.
 Throughout 2015 and 2016, The Climate Mobilization led grassroots campaigns in the U.S. for this scale of ambition, and in July 2016, activists succeeded in getting text adopted into the Democratic Party's national platform calling for WWII-scale climate mobilization.
 In August 2015, environmentalist Bill McKibben published an article in the New Republic rallying Americans to "declare war on climate change."

 School strikes for climate

 Youth Climate Movement

+Since the beginning of Student Activism, youth voices have often mirrored broader societal concerns, extending beyond the confines of campus-specific issues.
+Historically, student activists have not only brought critical popular interest concerns like environmental issues into public conversation but have also influenced the development and implementation of significant environmental policies.
+In the 1970's, millions of U.S. students participated in the world's first Earth Day organizing and hosting 'teach-ins'.
+This led to the emergence of key student groups like Pennsylvania, SLOP (Student League Opposing Pollution); Schenectady, New York, had YUK (Youth Uncovering Crud); and Cloquet, Minnesota, had SCARE (Students Concerned about a Ravaged Environment) to name a few.
+These student-led groups in addition to other coalition groups began to apply overwhelming pressure on the federal legislature.
+In 1970, the U.S. federal government created the Environmental Protection Agency, to develop and enforce laws and regulations; in that same year congress passed the Clean Air Act, aimed at reducing dense visible smog in many of the nation's cities and industrial centers.